If you’re like most people, “How can I open a bank account in Aruba?” isn’t the first thing you think of when it comes to banking in the Caribbean.

 Lastly, as mentioned, Aruba is a constituent country of the Netherlands.
 Literally, Arubans are Dutch citizens and carry Dutch passports.
 So you should expect information to flow freely between the EU parent country and your home country (or wherever you have tax residency).
-With this in mind, if you have any concerns about your information being shared, consider one of the non-CRS countries that we have shared in the CRS tracker, which you can access here.
+With this in mind, if you have concerns about information sharing, consider one of the non-CRS countries that we have shared in the CRS tracker.

-If you are interested in opening an account in Aruba, you have a number of banking options available to you.
+If you want to open an account in Aruba, you have a number of options available.
 But knowing which one is best suited to your needs (and won’t cost you a fortune) is key to making your account opening a success.

-For example, if you are simply looking to open an account for geographical diversification or make local payments easier, you’ll likely be interested in one of two banks.
+For example, if you are looking to open an account for geographical diversification, you’ll be interested in one of two banks.

 Alternatively, if you’re looking to open an account with the hope of purchasing real estate or a timeshare in Aruba, there is one bank in particular that you should consider.